 - Clusters: Clustering algorithms are often applied to automatically group similar instances or objects in clusters (groups).
 The goal is to summarize the data to better understand the data or take decision.
-For example, clustering techniques can be used to automatically groups customers having a similar behavior.
+For example, clustering techniques such as K-Means can be used to automatically groups customers having a similar behavior.

 - Anomalies/outliers: The goal is to detect things that are abnormal in data (outliers or anomalies).
 Some applications are for example: (1) detecting hackers attacking a computer system, (2) identifying potential terrorists based on suspicious behavior, and (3) detecting fraud on the stock market.